EdTechSA Management Committee

 President

 Karen is an educator who has worked in primary schools for many years as a teacher and as a leader.
-She is currently working for the Education Department of South Australia as a Curriculum Manager for Numeracy Check.
-Karen worked with the Computer Science in Education Research group with Adelaide University for 3 years during 2016-2019.
+She is currently working for the Education Department of South Australia as a Project Officer in the Maths and Numeracy Team.
+Prior to this she was the Curriculum Manager for the South Australian Curriculum – Technologies R-6.
+Karen has also worked as a Project Officer with the Computer Science in Education Research group with Adelaide University during 2016-2019.
 She is passionate about bringing computer science into the everyday discourse and practice of teachers and learners.
 She wants computer science to be accessible and exciting for all primary school students.
 Karen also has experience teaching pre service teaching students Media Arts.
-Karen is an advocate for supporting students to become critical consumers and power creators of technologies.
+Karen is an advocate for supporting students to become critical consumers and powerful creators of technologies.
 Karen is currently studying her Masters in STEM Education at the Queensland University of Technology.

 Time served on the Committee: Since 2019